Problematy/goodmap/CONTRIBUTING.md

 ### Rule 3: Test your changes

-There is nothing to say here.
 We write unit tests for our code, so make sure that your code is tested.

 ### Rule 4: Don't break it